 ENOUGH secures 40 million euros for mass production of plant proteins

-ENOUGH's innovation is based on the so-called ABUNDA fungal protein.
-This vegetable protein mimics animal products well thanks to its consistent texture and fibrous structure.
-An added benefit of this mycoprotein is that it produces about 97 percent fewer CO2 emissions than traditional beef production.
+ENOUGH's innovation is based on the so-called ABUNDA mushroom protein.
+This plant-based protein mimics animal products well thanks to its consistent texture and fibrous structure.
+An additional advantage of this mycoprotein is that it produces around 97 percent less CO2 emissions than traditional beef production.

-The alternative protein market is a multi-billion dollar market, and the ethical and environmental case for plant-based protein sources as an alternative is more important than ever
+The market for alternative proteins is a multi-billion dollar market and the ethical and environmental case for plant-based protein sources as an alternative is more important than ever

 Jim Laird, founder and CEO of ENOUGH.

-ABUNDA's mushroom protein is already used in meat and dairy alternatives distributed globally through collaborations with major supermarkets and fast food restaurants, such as M&S and Unilever.
+ABUNDA mushroom protein is already being used in meat and dairy alternatives distributed globally through partnerships with major supermarkets and fast food restaurants such as M&S and Unilever.

-Jim Laird, founder and CEO of ENOUGH, points out that the alternative protein market is becoming increasingly important as environmental and ethical concerns grow.
-ENOUGH is the first company in Europe to enable large-scale production of mycoprotein.
-The current funding will be used to quadruple production capacity and expand the infrastructure of the factory in the Netherlands.
+Jim Laird, founder and CEO of ENOUGH, emphasizes that the market for alternative proteins is becoming increasingly important in light of growing environmental and ethical concerns.
+ENOUGH is the first company in Europe to enable high-volume production of mycoprotein.
+The current funding will be used to quadruple the production capacity and expand the infrastructure of the factory in the Netherlands.

-An innovative process of feeding mushrooms with sustainably grown grains and then fermenting them produces foods high in protein and fiber.
-This production method uses up to 93 percent less water, about 97 percent less feed and produces 97 percent fewer CO2 emissions compared to traditional animal production.
+An innovative process in which mushrooms are fed with sustainably grown grain and then fermented produces food with a high protein and fiber content.
+This production method uses up to 93% less water, around 97% less feed and produces 97% less CO2 emissions compared to traditional animal production.

 Investment in alternative proteins on the rise

-Investment in alternative proteins is gaining interest around the world because of the significant environmental impact of the conventional meat industry.
-Experts predict that by 2035, at least ten percent of global consumption of animal products could be replaced by plant-based alternatives.
-ENOUGH is taking a leading role in providing high-quality and sustainable protein solutions, contributing to a global transformation in the nutrition industry.
+Investment in alternative proteins is gaining interest worldwide, as the conventional meat industry has a significant environmental impact.
+Experts predict that at least ten percent of global consumption of animal products could be replaced by plant-based alternatives by 2035.
+ENOUGH is taking a leading role in providing high-quality and sustainable protein solutions, contributing to a global change in the food industry.

-With the new funding and a clear focus on resource-efficient manufacturing technologies, ENOUGH will continue to help expand the opportunities for plant-based protein production, making a significant contribution to the transformation of the food industry.
+With the new funding and a clear focus on resource-efficient production technologies, ENOUGH will continue to help expand the possibilities of plant-based protein production and thus make a significant contribution to the transformation of the food industry.

 Newsletter